Bob Dylan is still the 2016 Nobel Laureate for Literature.

 That is the Dylan you’re looking for.
 The one who deserves the Nobel.

-Not hundreds of songs, but one song, spanning an extraordinary life in thought.
+Hundreds of songs coalescing into one song, spanning an extraordinary life in thought.
 One man on a stage, one voice with ten thousand inflections, locations, identities.
 Anyone can be heard from, everyone is present.
 Ma Rainey, Beethoven, Queen Mary, Einstein, the Jack of Hearts, Mr Jones, Shakespeare, Abraham, Jesus, Blind Willy McTell, Miss Lucy, Jack Frost, Johanna, Hattie Carol, Tom Paine, T S Elliot, St Augustine, Barry Goldwater, Nettie Moore… thousands more.
 Only God and Watson know the full troupe.

 Time, place and character shift, the tale twists round like a mobius strip, images fly fast and often farcical.
 Everything is risked.
 No wall is respected.
 Always the question, what is the key to this play we’re in?
 What, finally, is true?
 Dylan seems guided by an artistic intuition that binds the most ludicrous extremes of our experience.
 The sheer flood of ideas, images, contradictions, can be staggering to absorb.